 You can learn more about these other micro and macro nutrients on the following pages:

 Is There Such A Thing As Too Much Nitrogen?

-Unfortunately, it actually is possible to give your grass more nitrogen than is healthy for them.
-This may be more of an issue for synthetic nitrogen fertilizers rather than organic ones.
+Unfortunately, it actually is possible to give your grass more nitrogen than is healthy for it.
+In many cases it’s easy to make this mistake with fast-release nitrogen sources or for applications in drought and heat stressed lawns.
+This may also be more of an issue for synthetic nitrogen fertilizers rather than organic varieties.

-If your lawn does end up being burned by nitrogen, the first step is to water it gradually and monitor the effects.
+If your lawn does end up getting burned by nitrogen, the first step is to water it deeply and monitor the effects.
 If you notice new grass growing underneath any dead spots, then you can simply continue to water and weed as you regularly would.
-On the other hand, if you realize that certain dead spots are persisting, you may have to resoil and reseed that area to ensure fresh growth.
+On the other hand, if you realize that certain dead spots are not recovering on their own quickly then you may have to reseed the area.

 How Do I Find The Right Nitrogen-Based Fertilizer For Me?

 When choosing a fertilizer for your grass, reading the label (and not just the marketing headline on the front of the bag!) is incredibly important.
-That’s partly because, as we’ve just covered, it’s a definite possibility that you’ll end up giving your plants either too little or too much nitrogen.
+The N-P-K numbers on each bag of fertilizer show you the percentage of each macro nutrient in the bag.

-Nitrogen is totally essential to grass in any form!
-It’s a necessary nutrient for plant life, and that’s especially true for your lawn.
-Without an adequate amount, grass can’t grow healthily and consistently.
-And even though the earth’s atmosphere is rich in nitrogen, plants can’t absorb it in its gaseous form; they only get it through the soil.
+Nitrogen is totally essential for grass in any form!
+It’s a necessary nutrient for plant life and that’s especially true for your lawn.
+Without an adequate amount your grass won’t grow healthily or consistently.
+Even though our earth’s atmosphere is rich in nitrogen, plants can’t readily absorb it in its gaseous form; they only get it from the soil so make sure to feed your soil.

 That’s why it’s so essential to fertilize your lawn with nitrogen-rich fertilizer; if you want the textbook green lawn with a white picket fence, fertilizer is a necessary component to building healthy soil.